Explore part-time training

 The course is accredited by Durham University and to be able to get on to the programme you’ll need to have at least two A levels or the equivalent.

-The Diploma is assessed at Levels 4 and 5 and you’re required to take enough modules to add up to 240 credits.
-Take a look at our module list to see the different topics you’ll have a chance to engage with on this programme.
+The Diploma is assessed at Levels 4 and 5, and you’re required to take enough modules to add up to 240 credits.
+Take a look at our sample module list for an idea of the topics with which you may engage.

 Year-round contextual engagement